 This policy does not purport to be a records management policy with respect to the legal requirements for maintenance of financial and organizational records as may be provided by California law, or by those best practices recommended by organizational management entities.

-This policy shall be considered mandatory for Chapter operations, but optional for constituent organizations.
+This policy shall be considered mandatory for Chapter operations, but optional for affiliated organizations.
 Any entities not under the direct administrative supervision of the Chapter retain their right to submit or not submit materials for the collection, or to establish an alternate location or methodology if they so choose.

 Not all entities have access to original founding documents and other historical material.
 It is understood that the entities may make a best reasonable effort to provide those records that they can provide, and there is no penalty for not supplying such documents.